 Where to Go

 Bass are everywhere.
 That’s probably an exaggeration, but here in Florida you can find one of the seven native species of bass in just about every pond, lake or river or retention pond, so it’s no surprise that the largemouth bass is Florida’s freshwater state fish.
 But while Florida may rank among the nation’s most bountiful bass states, it isn’t alone in the availability of bass.
-Largemouth bass can be found in all 50 states and in large numbers in virtually every one.
+Largemouth bass can be found in 49 of 50 states (not in Alaska) and in large numbers in virtually every one.

 The bass’ accessibility makes it an easy, fun target, particularly for novice fly fishers.
 You don’t need a boat.
 Grab a rod, a few basic flies and go to your closest pond.